What is a Pre-qualification Questionnaire in Construction?

 PQQs in construction

 If you are a construction company keen to expand your contract portfolio or are working as a supplier in the construction industry, it is likely you will need to complete pre-qualification questionnaire(s).
 We offer PQQ writing services to help support you.

 Pre-qualification questionnaires are common in the construction industry.
 There are many local and national framework agreements where several construction companies are listed as preferred suppliers for a large organisation or local authority.
 With so many companies applying for so many contracts, the pre-qualification questionnaire has become a must for standardising the process, and selecting construction contractors.

 If you’re in the construction industry, you are probably aware of tenders and completing those long, often complicated documents.
-But what is a pre-qualification questionnaire, and how does it work with construction?

 - Environmental/sustainability issues questions such as are you using the most environmentally friendly materials and disposing of waste in an appropriate manner?